 The fatal crash of a Simmons Airlines ATR-72 last November has shed more light on an unusual - and hazardous - icing phenomenon, and FAA is considering new training and test procedures that may be incorporated in aircraft manuals to handle such weather patterns.
 The ATR-72, which crashed Oct.
 31 over Roselawn, Ind., killing all 68 people aboard, encountered what weather experts called "super cooled drizzle drops," leading to a buildup of ice on the upper part of the wing that ultimately ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FAA Plans New Rules After ATR Crash Sheds Light On Large Drizzle Drops".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FAA Plans New Rules After ATR Crash Sheds Light On Large Drizzle Drops".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.